EmberLynn/ArkanoidClone/README.md

 6. General code analysis and clean-up
     - Code optimization
     - Fixing mutators and accessors
+    - Main (ArkanoidClone.py) is getting large; split into functions
 7. Add black outline to blocks (so they can easily be seen)
 8. Launcher for the .exe
+9. In Windows, moving the game screen repeatedly or repeatedly focusing on another application can cause the game's surface to misalign with the window (I don't know what the fix would be for this or what is causing the issue)
+    - I'm going to add a display mode in an Options menu.
+Default is NOFRAME but the player can decide to put in windowed mode with a warning that it is not recommended due to the aforementioned.

 Here are fantastic suggestions from my test player (Katz) that I will implements:
 - Fart sound effect with block destruction (maybe not my fave suggestion...)